TrendingTechnology/mariocodes.github.io/_posts/projects/java/2019-03-01-java-patterns.md

 ### Factory
 Uses factory methods to add an abstraction layout.
 Allows for example to be able to connect to several databases doing the swap by just changing two parameters in a config file.
-___

-### Patterns to take a look into
-(TODO) Remove this section.
-Create and sync a Glo board and add this info directly as Issues into the repo.
-* flyweight
-* service provider framework
-* bridge
-* adapter
-* template method